jpoechill/CallForCode/README.md

 Thank you for choosing to contribute to this project!

+0. Join our Slack channel (invite link if it works).

 1. We hold bi-weekly phone calls with 2-3 client contacts.
-Add your email to this list (Google Sheet link) and we will send you the Google Hangouts link right before the call.
-Meeting minutes will be located in (Google Drive folder link)
+Meeting minutes will be located in <a href="https://drive.google.com/drive/folders/10XQV-3Z71ZYGFno3BFoPAunxVdZGDOM5?usp=sharing">this folder</a>.

-2. Please review the current project documentation.
+2. Please review the <a href="./docs">project documentation</a>.
 This will help you understand the motivation behind the existing code and areas of improvement (there are many).

 3. Please first look through the (Projects link).
 If a task is listed as OPEN in either the TO DO or IN PROGRESS columns, please add your name the card and start working on it!
 Once you're ready for a code review, open a PR by following our (link to PR template).